AppiumTestDistribution/appium-interceptor-plugin/README.md

 ## what does this plugin do?

-For every appium session, interceptor plugin will start a proxy server and points the device proxy setting to go through the proxy server.
-Mocking is disabled by default and it can be enable from the test by passing `appium:intercept : true` in the appium capability while creating a new appium session.
+For every appium session, interceptor plugin will start a proxy server and updates the device proxy settings to pass all network traffic to proxy server.
+Mocking is disabled by default and can be enabled from the test by passing `appium:intercept : true` in the desired capability while creating a new appium session.

-Please refer [commands](/docs/commands.md) sections for detailed usage.
+Please refer to the [commands](/docs/commands.md) sections for detailed usage.

 ## Supported Platforms